 Domaine du Clos du Fief Julienas Beaujolais 2017 – Notes of cherries and ripe raspberries and a hint of floral spice.
 Rounded and elegant yet refreshingly crisp.

-***Chateau Grand Corbin-Despagne Saint-Emilion 2015 – Merlot and Cabernet Franc make up this claret, and it is a stunner for its freshness & bright, classic flavors.
-From the excellent 2015 vintage, this medium-bodied Saint Emilion is a spot-on pairing for your summer grill.
+Chateau Grand Corbin-Despagne Petit Corbin-Despagne, Saint-Emilion 2015 – Merlot and Cabernet Franc make up this claret, and it is a stunner for its freshness and bright, classic flavors.
+The nose is very expressive of red and black fruits.
+The tannins are smooth and the finish is tasty and refined.

 Felsina ‘Berardenga’ Chianti Classico 2017 – 100% Sangiovese.
 Sumptuous and powerful with fresh, dark berry fruit.
 Balanced tannins and great structure.